ethereum-optimism/community-hub/src/docs/governance/social-contract.md

 function attest(AttestationData[] memory _attestations) public
 ```

-Records attestations to the SocialContract's state and emits an `AttestationCreated` event with the address of the message sender, address the attestation is about, the bytes32 key, and bytes value.
+Records attestations to the AttestationStation's state and emits an `AttestationCreated` event with the address of the message sender, address the attestation is about, the bytes32 key, and bytes value.

 Parameters: